druidfi/stonehenge/examples/laravel/README.md

 Wait.
 It takes some time to load all the files etc.

-Access the site in https://laravel.docker.sh/
+Access the site in https://laravel.docker.sh/ or in https://laravel.traefik.me/

 ## Teardown